 You have probably heard of Gravatar., a terrific service that allows you to host a single avatar (profile picture) to be used globally, rather than upload your profile photo on every website that requires it.
 Any user can sign up to Gravatar with his email address and upload a profile picture.
-Any website can then access that picture based on an the email address of this user (encoded with MD5 hash for better privacy).
+Any website can then access that picture based on the email address of this user (encoded with MD5 hash for better privacy).

 Cloudinary already supports automatically fetching, resizing and delivering Facebook and Twitter profile pictures.
 We’ve recently added support for Gravatar too.
-Starting today you can use Cloudinary to fetch your visitors’ Gravatar images, transform these to match your graphics design (non-square pictures, rounded corners, face detection, etc.), use your own default image placeholder for non-existing avatars and enjoy smart caching and fast CDN delivery while automatically refreshing these images when changed.
+Starting today you can use Cloudinary to fetch your visitors’ Gravatar images, transform these to match your graphics design (non-square pictures, rounded corners, face detection, etc.), use your own default image for non-existing avatar placeholder and enjoy smart caching and fast CDN delivery while automatically refreshing these images when changed.

 Embedding Gravatars is done by pointing to a URL like the one below.
 The ‘e3264cf16f34ecd3c7c564f5668cbc1e’ string in this example is the MD5 hash for email@example.com.

 Gravatar supports default images.
 This allows you to always point to a URL of a Gravatar, based on the user’s email, even if no Gravatar is available for the user.
 Using Gravatar default images can be done with Cloudinary’s default images support as explained below.
 Simply specify one of the names of the Gravatar default images as the ‘default_image’ parameter (‘d’ in URLs).

 The following example displays Gravatar’s ‘retro’ default image for a given identifier that has no avatar attached: